Rebecca Downes: Life and career

 Her concert performances where captured on the live album, BeLive (2017).
 Downes was named as the UK Blues Federation's 'Female Vocalist of the Year' at Worthing and was presented with the award at her concert in Fleet, Hampshire, on 1 June 2018.
 On 24 May 2019, Downes released her third full studio album, More Sinner Than Saint.
 Creation of the recording was assisted by Chris Kimsey, who stood in as consultant.
 The album was mixed by Thunder's Chris Childs and Bill Drescher, and featured guest guitarist appearances by Alan Nimmo from King King and Magnum's Tony Clarkin.
 More Sinner Than Saint contained 12 Downes and Birkett compositions.
 In 2020, Downes released a version of Slade's "Mama Weer All Crazee Now", in a way that reflected the nation's feelings during the COVID-19 pandemic in the United Kingdom.
 She also re-recorded the track "Wave Them Goodbye" from More Sinner Than Saint, in a duet version with Alan Nimmo of King King.

 On 9 April 2021, Downes next album, Stripped Back was released.
 The collection contained ten tracks from Believe and More Sinner Than Saint, each of them recorded in a different way, plus a couple of previously unreleased tracks.
 The pandemic's suspension of live music created an opportunity to revisit older material, with much of the recording taking place at each individual's home.
 Her fifth studio album, The Space Between Us, was released on 11 November 2022.
 The album contained 11 tracks, ten being written by Downes and Birkett with the other song a reworking of Free's "A Little Bit of Love".
 Most of the recording was undertaken separately, although the whole of Downes' backing ensemble joined in the studio when recording "Rattle My Cage".

-On 25 November 2022, Downes is due to perform at WinterStorm in Troon, Scotland.
+On 25 November 2022, Downes performed at WinterStorm in Troon, Scotland.